wp-plugins/polylang/readme.txt

 = 1.3.2 =

 * Add the possibility not to cache homepage urls with option PLL_CACHE_HOME_URL (for users having several domains).
+* the function get_pages is now filtered by language
+* Improve performance when filtering pages (less queries)

 = 1.3.1 (2013-12-13) =